david-a-redick/dirt/README.md

 dirt-debian is just a POSIX sh ([Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell)) script that follows a life cycle pattern that is a hybred between [port's Makefile](https://docs.freebsd.org/en/books/porters-handbook/order/#porting-order-targets) and [AUR's PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD) file.

 The `packages` directory contains all the package files and follows the [hierarchy of gentoo's package repo](https://gitweb.gentoo.org/repo/gentoo.git/tree/).
+This was done mostly as a work around for having too many subdirectories in a single directory.

 A package is also just a POSIX sh script following a naming pattern of `NAME-VERSION-FEATURES.sh`, where NAME is the application name lower cased (firefox), version is the official source id (91.0.1esr) and FEATURES are a way to convey that there mutually exclusive compile time features that this package contains.